 TTM's engineered systems are sold primarily to the aerospace and defense market, generally tier one subcontractors but also directly to government agencies (both domestic and allied foreign governments).
-Due, in part, to an increasing global threat environment, according to the United States Department of Defense Fiscal Year 2024 Budget Request Overview Book, the President's U.S. Department of Defense budget request grew by nearly \$100 billion, or 13.4% over the two-year period, from the FY22 request to the FY24 request.
-Finally, due to modernization priorities, an increased proportion of defense budgets is geared towards defense electronics such as radar, communications, and surveillance.
+Due, in part, to an increasing global threat environment, the President's U.S. Department of Defense budget request grew by nearly \$34 billion, or 4.2% over the two-year period, from the fiscal year 2023 actual to the fiscal year 2025 request according to the United States Department of Defense Fiscal Year 2025 Budget Request Overview Book.
+Additionally, due to modernization priorities, an increased proportion of defense budgets is geared towards defense electronics such as radar, communications, and surveillance.
 These are the key markets for our engineered systems products.

 TTM's RF microwave/microelectronic assemblies are also used in complete defense electronic systems and sold to tier one subcontractors.
-They benefit from increasing electronics in defense programs as well as increased focus on solid state active electronically scanned array (AESA) radar systems.
-Based on our internal market intelligence, we expect this market to grow faster than the overall defense market as well.
+They benefit from increasing electronics content in defense programs as well as increased focus on solid-state active electronically scanned array (AESA) radar systems.
+Based on our internal market intelligence, we expect this market to grow faster than the overall defense market.

 TTM also offers a variety of high-volume commercial RF components product lines.
 These components are utilized by TTM's customers to achieve advance signal conditioning in transceiver applications for 5G and other communication systems.
+Examples of

-Examples of RF components offered are: Hybrid and Directional Couplers, Baluns, Power Dividers, and RF Resistors.
-All of these products are highly engineered to meet the customers' critical high performance and size requirements.
+RF components offered are: Hybrid and Directional Couplers, Baluns, Power Dividers, and RF Resistors.
+All of these products are highly engineered to meet the customers' critical high-performance and size requirements.
 The growth of the 5G transceiver market is expected to exceed overall telecommunications market growth over the next several years.

 PCBs are manufactured in panels from sheets of laminated material.
 Each panel is typically subdivided into multiple PCBs, each consisting of a pattern of electrical circuitry etched from copper to provide an electrical connection between the components mounted to it.
-PCBs serve as the foundation for virtually all electronic products, including the electronic components integrated into automobiles, high-end commercial electronic equipment (such as medical equipment, data communications routers, switches and servers) and aerospace and defense electronic systems.
+PCBs serve as the foundation for virtually all electronic products, including the electronic components integrated into automobiles, high-end commercial electronic equipment (such as medical equipment, data communications routers, switches, and servers), and aerospace and defense electronic systems.

 Products designed to offer faster data transmission, thinner and more lightweight packaging, and reduced power consumption generally require increasingly complex PCBs to meet these criteria.
-By using advanced technology PCB product solutions such as High Density Interconnect (HDI) and Substrate-like PCB (SLP) technologies, circuit densities can be increased, thereby providing for smaller products with higher packaging densities.
+By using advanced technology PCB product solutions such as High-Density Interconnect (HDI) and Substrate-like PCB (SLP) technologies, circuit densities can be increased, thereby providing for smaller products with higher packaging densities.
 Furthermore, rigid-flex circuits can be found in small and lightweight end products and other space-challenged electronics packaging applications across all end markets.
-Some PCB manufacturers also manufacture high performance substrates that serve as the interconnect between integrated circuits (ICs) and the PCB in many advanced electronic products serving a wide variety of end markets.
+Some PCB manufacturers also manufacture high-performance substrates that serve as the interconnect between integrated circuits (IC) and the PCB in many advanced electronic products serving a wide variety of end markets.
 Combined with the engineered systems and assemblies described earlier, we collectively refer to all of these technologies as "advanced technologies", and they generally have growth rates which are higher than conventional technologies.
 In addition, most of our markets have low volume requirements during the prototype stage that demand a highly flexible manufacturing environment which later transitions to a higher volume requirement during product ramp.